Outcome of a Vasectomy Reversal

 Even though a failed vasectomy reversal can be successfully repaired, the first attempt is the best chance.

 * Factor To Consider- Vasectomy Reversal is not guaranteed.
-While Dr. Friedman has a very high success rate- we cannot guarantee pregnancy.
+While Dr. Conners has a very high success rate- we cannot guarantee pregnancy.
 Even if sperm is now found in the semen after your reversal, your body may have developed sperm antibodies.
 Sperm antibodies can prevent you from fathering a child.
-For more information on sperm antibodies, please watch the video from Dr. Friedman by clicking here: Will sperm antibodies prevent me from becoming a father?
+For more information on sperm antibodies, please watch the video from Dr. Conners by clicking here: Will sperm antibodies prevent me from becoming a father?